Presenting Sponsor:

 TRT: 6:00

-the City and the nation.
-We’ve been privileged
+and the nation.
+We’ve been privileged to show others

-to show others works by this talented group, and
+works by this talented group, and it’s exciting to

 BREAKFAST OF CHAMPIONS